PacificBiosciences/smrtflow/extras/pbbundler/smrtlink_services_ui/README.md

 - vanilla python 2.7.x (for config parsing and processing)
 - java 1.8 (oracle recommended)
-- PostgreSQL 9.6.1 (SL Analysis Web services require)
+- PostgreSQL 9.6.1 (SL Analysis Web services require).
+For stability and performance, the location of the database files *MUST* be stored on local disk (e.g., not on NFS).
 - TODO (minimum recommended memory and number of cores)

 ### SL System bundle Commandline Tools